kruegerrobotics/lan-monitor/README.md

 ### Automatic installation by using the provided Debian package

-If running on Debian or a deb base package manage you can use the debian package provided [here](https://github.com/KruDex/lan-monitor/releases/download/v1.4.1/lan-monitor.deb).
+If running on Debian or a deb base package manager you can use the debian packages provided [here](https://github.com/KruDex/lan-monitor/releases/latest).

 #### WARNINGS for debian package